-(a) The Chief of the Contracting Officer (COCO) is delegated authority under 5 U.S.C.
+(a) The Chief of the Contracting Office (COCO), without redelegation, is delegated authority under 5 U.S.C.
 3109 (to procure by contract the temporary or intermittent services of experts or consultants or an organization thereof, if such an acquisition is authorized by an appropriation or other statute).